it-all/phpInit/README.md

 ```
 $emailer->send('Subject', 'Body', ['self@example.com']);
 ```

+## PHP-Auth
+Follow the [database table creation instructions](https://github.com/delight-im/PHP-Auth) to enable.
+Requires PDO.

+## PDO
+Set the connection string var in .env to connect to a database using PDO.
+Note that this is required for Auth.

 ## PostgreSQL Database
 Set the connection string var in .env to instantiate a helpful service layer object, which includes a Query Builder.
 Use that to run queries, or the connection resource to query using native PHP pg functions.